GST – One nation, one tax is surely a game-changer.

 The ripple effects of such complexities have been hitting the economy since long, hampering businesses, markets and tax collections.

-GST will subsume a whole lot of direct and indirect, central and state taxes and will reappear in a consolidated make over.
-A comprehensive list of taxes, which GST will engulf, both in Centre and State, is as under:
+GST will subsume a whole lot of direct and indirect, central and state taxes and will reappear in a consolidated makeover.
+A comprehensive list of taxes, which GST will subsume taxes at both the Centre and State level, is as under:

 - Central GST: